Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Additional Experimental Details

 Finally, TVD between the densities $p$ and $q$ is numerically computed by

 We used the $N = 10,000$ points from the scaled Halton sequence throughout.

-\Cref{tab:num} summarised the number of samples required for standard importance sampling to surpass the approximation error of 100 weighed samples obtained by BIS.
-For standard importance sampling, we used the scaled Halton sequence as samples and assigned self-normalised importance weights to them.
+\Cref{tab:num} summarized the number of samples required for standard importance sampling to surpass the approximation error of 100 weighed samples obtained by BIS.
+For standard importance sampling, we used the scaled Halton sequence as samples and assigned self-normalized importance weights to them.
 It demonstrates that standard importance sampling required nearly 2,000 samples on average to achieve the approximation error that BIS does with 100 samples.